 Ultra-sensitive detection of E. coli cells for chemical sensors and biosensors.

-One of the most dangerous food borne and water borne pathogens is E. coli 0157:H7.
-It is highly virulent and is infectious with a very low dose such that 10 to 100 CFU can lead to infection. methods for monitoring this pathogen in food production and water include a culturing and colony counting method, polymerase chain reaction, and immunological methods.
+E. coli 0157:H7 is highly virulent and is infectious with a very low dose such that 10 to 100 CFU can lead to infection.
+Methods for monitoring this pathogen in food production and water include a culturing and colony counting method, polymerase chain reaction, and immunological methods.
 These methods have low sensitivity, less specificity, and are time-consuming.

 The UWM Research Foundation has licensed the above patents to NanoAffix Science, LLC (http://www.nanoaffix.com/) and together the parties are working find additional partners to develop the technology into a final product.